okaiso-uc/waph-okaiso/Hackthons/Hackathon1/README.md

 # Hackathon 1 - Cross-site Scripting Attacks and Defenses

 ## The lab's overview
 In my XSS exploitation endeavors, I successfully compromised Levels 2, 4, 5, and 6 of the target web application while encountering difficulties with Level 3.
-My methods involved crafting and executing JavaScript payloads through various injection points, showcasing vulnerabilities in the application's input handling mechanisms.
+My methods involved crafting and executing JavaScript payloads through various injection points, showcasing vulnerabilities in the application's input handling mechanisms.I also revised my vulnerable, insecure code in Lab 1 and Lab 2 by implementing input validation and XSS defense methods

 ### Level 1
 ![level1](Images/level1.jpg)